This article was updated by the Great British Mag content team on 26 October 2021

-If you’re an American preparing to move to the UK for university, you’re probably wondering if Britain is all that different from the USA.
+If you’re an American preparing to move to the UK for university as a student, you’re probably wondering if Britain is all that different from the USA.
 America and Britain might seem pretty similar on the surface, but don’t be fooled – there are a lot of differences between them.
 Here are 10 things you should know before you fly across the pond.

 Bouncing up to complete strangers or starting a conversation in a queue will make Brits very uncomfortable.
 They also don’t like being showered with compliments or being spoken to really directly.
 And don’t forget to lower your voice!
 Brits speak more quietly than Americans do – unless the football is on, in which case you can shout as much as you like.